You did everything right.

-The important thing to do is not let the miss get to you, regroup and think about your spare system and use your best bowling ball for spares on your second throw to get yourself a spare!
+The important thing to do is not let the miss get to you; regroup, think about your spare system, and use your best bowling ball for spares on your second throw to get yourself a spare!

 If you’re in a hurry and only looking for our the best spare bowling balls, we recommend the Hammer Widow spare bowling ball.
 This polyester bowling ball features a gas mask core and 2,000 Abralon Powerhouse factory finish.